SCHEMATXT/SCHEMATXT/README.md

 ```
 Schema: https://example.com/schema.txt
 ```
+### Step 5: Add to schema-sitemap.xml // Optional
+Add schema.txt json files as API endpoints to your schema-sitemp.xml file.
+Referenced for example from a dedicated 'GEO' page, that is both human, and machine readable. .

-### Step 5: Validate
+### Step 6: Validate
-Use schema.org validation tools to ensure all endpoint JSON-LD compliance.
+Use schema.org validation tools to ensure all endpoints are JSON-LD compliance.

 ## Technical Implementation